-We review the evidence on whether or keto and breastfeeding.
-Is it safe for you and your baby and how does it impact your breastmilk?
+We review the evidence on whether or not keto while breastfeeding is safe for you and your baby and how it impacts your breastmilk.

 If you’ve been keeping up with the news at Abbey’s Kitchen, you’ve probably noticed that I talk quite a bit about the keto diet.
 This all started a few years ago, when my girl and fellow registered dietitian Abby Langer and I caused a bit of a stir with our video of us trying different keto recipes.
 Some people were, less than pleased, to put it very, very nicely!

 To clear up some of my messages and to provide a 360 snapshot on how the diet actually works, I did a comprehensive review of the evidence of keto diet and its impact on weight loss, amongst other diseases like neurological diseases, cardiovascular disease and Type 2 diabetes.